Marseille XIII Avenir

 Marseille XIII Avenir are a French Rugby league club based in Marseille, Bouches-du-Rhône in the Provence-Alpes-Côte d'Azur region.
-The club plays in the French National Division 2.
-The club was founded in 1946 and then re-founded in 2007.
+The club was in 2007 following the demise of Marseille XIII.
 It plays its matches at the Stade Roger Couderc.

 In addition to the open age team, the club also has a women's team and a thriving junior section.